calvinhoang203/Marvel-Universe-Explorer/README.md

 ## Conclusion

 Thank you for exploring the Marvel Universe Explorer!
-While it’s a simple project, I hope it brought some excitement and fun by letting you dive into Marvel’s incredible world of heroes, villains, and creators.
+I hope it brought some excitement and fun by letting you dive into Marvel’s incredible world of heroes, villains, and creators.
 If it added even a little joy to your day, then it has accomplished its purpose.

 At the same time, creating this website has been a rewarding experience.
 I’m excited about the opportunity to join Code The Dream, which will provide hands-on learning and mentorship to help me grow as a developer.
 The skills I gain there will allow me to build more creative and engaging projects like this one.